alan-turing-institute/fridge/docs/architecture/roles.md

 : Provisions and secures resources on the FRIDGE hosting facility to host the {term}`Satellite TRE`.
 See [details](#role-fridge-hosting-organisation).

 Resource Allocator
-: Approves compute resource requests and monitors resource utilisation of the supercomputing platform hosting FRIDGE.
+: Approves compute resource requests and monitors resource utilisation of the  platform hosting FRIDGE.
 See [details](#role-resource-allocator).

 FRIDGE Federation Governance
 : Accountable for risk, determining requirements, and monitoring performance.
 See [details](#role-fridge-federation-governance) and [FRIDGE Governance](shared_gov_model.md).